-The Family Advisory Council is a partnership of family members, hospital leadership, and staff dedicated to working together to improve the care and experience of patients and their families who receive care at the MGHfC.
-We are a diverse group of fifteen (15) family members whose children have received care at MGHfC.
+The Family Advisory Council is a partnership of family members, hospital leadership, and staff dedicated to working together to improve the care and experience of patients and their families who receive care at the MGfC.
+We are a diverse group of fifteen (15) family members whose children have received care at MGfC.
 The FAC is co-Chaired by family member and a staff member.
-MGHfC leadership who serve on the FAC include:
+MGfC leadership who serve on the FAC include:

 - Medical Director

 - Associate Chief Nurse

 - Executive Director

 - Clinical Director for Social Work

 - Representation from Nursing, Child Life, and other healthcare disciplines

 View the full collection of patient resources from the FAC at MGfC

 FAC Grand Rounds: Taking care of one another through trauma-informed care

 On May 3, 2022, Miri Bar-Halpern, PsyD, a Boston-based child psychologist, shared her family’s experiences in the PICU at MGfC and the importance of trauma-informed care at this year’s Grand Rounds, sponsored by the FAC at MGfC.
 Every spring, the FAC sponsors a Grand Rounds session to highlight the importance of family-centered care and communication to the MGfC community.
 Bar-Halpern was accompanied by Kimberly Whalen, RN, MSN, CCRN, Sarah Taddei, MSW, LICSW, both from the PICU, and Roxan Del Valle, MDiv, of Spiritual Care at MGfC and Massachusetts General Hospital.
 Read about the Grand Rounds session.